 This function sets the contrast level for the display.
-The custom display is designed with a wide temperature range and contains an LED back light so that the display is can be seen in the dark.
+The custom display is designed with a wide temperature range, Super-Twist Nematic (STN) fluid.

+The STN display provides the highest possible contrast and widest viewing angle under all conditions.
+Contrast control of this type of display is generally not necessary, so contrast control is provided as a means for possible adjustment due to aging at extreme ranges.
+In addition, the display has an automatic temperature compensation network.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use arrow keys to modify the value; range is 0 to 8 (0 being lightest).
 Press ENTER to update and store the new value.